Dominion Public Building (London, Ontario): Current State

 The government of Canada owns the building and uses it for federal services.
 From its original state, the building has remained largely the same, as per its Federal Heritage classification.
 There have been some minor modifications to the building for both aesthetic reasons and accessibility reasons.
 Over the years, the bronze that was used as an accent has worn away on the door handles and the lights, thus they have been replaced with aesthetically similar stand-ins.
 The Heritage classification states directly that changes to the dominant massing of the building should be avoided at all costs, due to its architectural significance and relevance to the building's core concept.

 Classified Federal Heritage Building

 In June 1990, the London Dominion Public Building received designation as a federal heritage building.
 This designation was based on its historical value in addition to its historical architectural style.

 Historically, this building represents a turning point in Great Depression economics and stood as a sign of hope and reassurance for the Canadian people.
 As a heritage building it serves as a reminder to the population of the struggles of the 1930s and shows them that the government had their backs with the Public Works Construction Act.

-Architecturally this building is an example of the neoclassical architectural movement, and at face value stands as a representation of the classical moderne offshoot of the movement.
+Architecturally this building is an example of the neoclassical architectural movement, and at face value stands as a representation of the classical modern offshoot of the movement.
 The building also represents an era of quality materials, construction and art in the craft of architecture and design.